josephbrimeyer/my-portfolio/README.md

 ## Description

 This project is a mobile responsive portfolio that highlights my accompolishments and interests.
-The application showcases my talents and experience by allowing the user to view my web development projects, my GitHub repositories, my Linkedin profile, and my resume.
+The application showcases my talents and experiences on my path to a full stack web development career by allowing the user to view my web development projects, my GitHub repositories, my Linkedin profile, and my resume.
 My-Portfolio was created using Bootstrap and is responsive across multiple devices.
-This project will continue to evolve as I acquire additional skills in full stack web development.
+This project will continue to evolve as I acquire additional skills in MERN full stack web development.
 My-Portfolio is an application that runs in the browser and features HTML and CSS.
 In the future, I will update this app to incorporate better styling and increase the number of projects that are accessable from the site.

 ## Installation